You invest time and money in social media marketing. This investment should yield measurable results.

-You need to be tracking the right key performance indicators (KPIs) to know.
+Track the right key performance indicators (KPIs) to understand how your strategy is performing

-In this guide, we’ll discuss important social media KPIs, how to pick the right ones, and how to track them.
+In this guide, we discuss important social media KPIs, how to pick the right ones, and how to track them.

 What Are Social Media KPIs?

-For example, here’s the Insights dashboard from Instagram that shows several metrics you may be tracking as KPIs:
+For example, here’s the Insights dashboard from Instagram showing various metrics you may track as KPIs:

 Why Is It Important to Track Social Media KPIs?

-• To measure progress toward goals: Social media KPIs provide a framework for tracking your progress toward larger department and company objectives
+- Measure progress toward goals: KPIs create a framework for tracking progress toward your department and company objectives.

 18 Social Media KPIs to Track